Hypermobility and Ehlers-Danlos Syndrome

 • Joint Instability: Loose ligaments and weak connective tissue can lead to joint instability, increasing the risk of dislocations and subluxations.

-• Chronic Pain: Musculoskeletal pain, often described as dull or achy, is a common complaint among individuals with hypermobility and EDS, affecting mobility and overall well-being.
+• Chronic Pain: Musculoskeletal pain, often described as dull or achy, is a common, affecting mobility and overall well-being.

-• Fatigue: Dealing with chronic pain and joint instability can be physically and emotionally exhausting, leading to fatigue and decreased stamina.
+• Fatigue: Dealing with chronic pain and joint instability can be physically and emotionally exhausting.
+This can lead to fatigue and decreased stamina.

-• Hypermobility-Related Injuries: Frequent joint dislocations, sprains, and other injuries are common in individuals with hypermobility and EDS, requiring careful management and rehabilitation.
+• Hypermobility-Related Injuries: Frequent joint dislocations, sprains, and other injuries are common and require careful management and rehabilitation.

-• Psychological Impact: Living with chronic pain and physical limitations can take a toll on mental health, leading to anxiety, depression, and feelings of frustration or isolation.
+• Psychological Impact: Living with chronic pain and physical limitations can take a toll on mental health.
+Including anxiety, depression, and feelings of frustration or isolation.

 Physical Therapy for hypermobility and EDS

-Physical therapy plays a crucial role in managing hypermobility and EDS, focusing on improving strength, stability, and functional mobility while minimizing pain and preventing injuries.
+Physical therapy plays a crucial role in managing hypermobility and EDS.
+By focusing on improving strength, stability, and functional mobility, we can minimize pain and prevent injuries.
 A comprehensive physical therapy program may include:

 • Strength Training: Targeted exercises to strengthen the muscles surrounding unstable joints can help improve joint stability and reduce the risk of dislocations.